lefticus/json2cpp/README.md

  * [valijson](https://github.com/tristanpenman/valijson) adapter file provided

-See [tests](tests) folder for examples for building resources, using the valijson adapter, constexpr usage of resources, and firewalled usage of resources.
+See the [test](test) folder for examples for building resources, using the valijson adapter, constexpr usage of resources, and firewalled usage of resources.